 Adjusting parameters

-Google also defaults the time frame to the past day, but we can change this to view interest over a longer or shorter period, going as far back as 2004 or as recently as the past hour.
+Google also defaults the time frame to the past day, but you can change this to view interest over a longer or shorter period, going as far back as 2004 or as recently as the past hour.

-While a relatively simple graph, we can use Interest over time to pull unique insights, including understanding seasonal variations, long-term trajectories, peak interest, and more.
+While a relatively simple graph, you can use Interest over time to pull unique insights, including understanding seasonal variations, long-term trajectories, peak interest, and more.
 This data is valuable in a range of applications, from SEO and eCommerce to even trading and investing.